Rahexx/RecipePage/README.md

 ### What I learned

-I used `@includes` from including styles from one class to another.
+I used `@includes` for including styles from one class to another.

 ### Continued development